MarkoSterk/PyJolt/README.md

 ## Blank start

 If you wish to start without the template you can do that ofcourse.
 However, we recommend you have a look at the template structure to see how to organize your project.
-It is recommended to use the application factory pattern (a factory function which returns the configured application object).
+There is also an example project in the "examples/dev" folder of this GitHub repo where you can see the app structure and recommended patterns.

-A minimum example would be:
+A minimum app example would be:

 ```
 #app/__init__.py <-- in the app folder